thephotocrm/thephotocrm/replit.md

 *   **Automation System:** Event-driven engine for scheduled tasks, supporting stage-based triggers, dynamic content, and multi-channel delivery.
 *   **Email Marketing Platform:** Drip campaign system with templates, 3-phase timing, and a block-based visual email builder.
 *   **Two-Way SMS Communication:** Twilio integration for SMS/MMS, including message logging and Cloudinary for MMS image hosting.
-*   **Client Portal Messaging:** HoneyBook-style activity feed messaging system where clients can send messages to photographers through their portal.
-Messages are delivered via email to photographers and logged in the project activity feed (SMS messages are photographer-only and not visible to clients).
+*   **Client Portal Messaging:** HoneyBook-style inline email composer at the top of the Activity tab with professional email cards in the activity feed.
+The Overview page includes a "Send Message" CTA that navigates to Activity and auto-focuses the composer.
+After sending, messages are delivered via email to photographers (using photographer.emailFromAddr with fallback to user.email), the form clears, and the feed auto-scrolls to show the newest message.
+Email activity cards display From/To headers, subject, body, and timestamp.
+SMS messages remain photographer-only and are not visible to clients.
 *   **Payment Processing:** Stripe Connect integration with configurable platform fees.
 *   **Contract & E-Signature System:** Honeybook-style contract generation with dual signature capture and dynamic templates.
 *   **Google Integration:** OAuth for Calendar, Meet, and Gmail API for email sending and reply capture.